ChristoffelDoorman/Visualisation-project/STYLE.md

 # Style Guide

-The following guidelines are followed about the ordening and sturcrute of the Github repository and the guidlines of code:
+The following guidelines are followed about the ordening and sturcrute of the Github repository and code conventions for different languares:

 ## Github repository
 The github repository contains four directories: